Research Training Program

 There continues to be a need for trained scientists in the field of hematology, as this discipline is at the forefront of modern medicine.
 Recent advances in stem cell biology, gene therapy, and transplantation are having major impacts on the practice of medicine, and many of these advances have come from the field of hematology.
 Graduates of the Hematology Research Training Program will be well-prepared to establish themselves as independent investigators in modern medical research.

-If you are a U.S. citizen or a permanent resident and interested in the research training program, complete an application form and send it as an attachment to firstname.lastname@example.org, with a copy of your CV.
-If you need any more information, please contact Dr. David Russell (206-616-4562;
+If you are a U.S. citizen or a permanent resident and interested in the research training program, complete an application form and send it as an attachment to email@example.com, with a copy of your CV.
+If you need any more information, please contact Dr. Janis Abkowitz (206-685-7877;

-email@example.com).
+firstname.lastname@example.org).
 The University of Washington is an equal opportunity employer, and women and minority group candidates are encouraged to apply.
-The Division of Hematology is particularly interested in recruiting minority applicants interested in biomedical research.
+The Division of Hematology is particularly interested in recruiting minority applicants and persons with disabilities interested in biomedical research.